comet-ml/opik/apps/opik-documentation/documentation/docs/tracing/log_traces.md

 ```

 :::tip
-    If the `track` function annotators are used in conjunction with the `track_openai` or `CometTracer` callbacks, the LLM calls will be automatically logged to the corresponding trace.
+    If the `track` function decorators are used in conjunction with the `track_openai` or `CometTracer` callbacks, the LLM calls will be automatically logged to the corresponding trace.
 :::

 ## Log traces and spans manually